 Life insurance - insurance for which the probabilities of the duration of human life or the rate of mortality are an element or condition of the insurance.
 Md.
 Insurance Code Ann. § 1-101

-Limit of Liability Clauses - auto insurance policies generally contain limit of liability clauses that preclude the intra policy "stacking" of coverages.
+Limit of Liability Clauses - auto insurance policies generally contain limit of liability clauses that preclude the intrapolicy "stacking" of coverages.
 Oarr v.
-GEICO, 39 Md.
+GEICO , 39 Md.
 App.
 122, 383 A.2d 1112, 1114 (1978).
 Stacking generally refers to plaintiffs adding all available policies together to create a larger pool from which to seek recovery for their personal injuries and/or property damage.
 See Md.
 Insurance Code Ann. §19-509(a) regarding issues related to stacking and UM coverage.
 No stacking in Maryland with uninsured motorist claim.
 Example: negligent driver has $20,000 GEICO policy.
 Injured party has $1,000,000 State Farm UM policy.
-Maximum recovery would be $1,000,000: $30,000 from GEICO, $980,000 from Allstate.
+Maximum recovery would be $1,000,000: $20,000 from GEICO, $980,000 from Allstate.
 The term stacking is misleading because it leads to implication of double dipping or duplication of benefits.
 Miller & Zois prefers the term aggregating or supplemental coverage, which is allowed in most jurisdictions, including Maryland, for PIP claims.
 But you cannot aggregate two PIP policies in Maryland.
 See Travelers Insurance Co. v.
 Benton, (278 Md.
 542 (1976).

-Loss of Use Insurance - insurance against loss due to the insured's inability to use property, such as a vehicle or a store; includes additional living expense, business interruption, rent insurance, rental reimbursement, and rental value
+Loss of use insurance - insurance against loss due to the insured's inability to use property, such as a vehicle or a store; includes additional living expense, business interruption, rent insurance, rental reimbursement, and rental value

 Managed care - a health plan that places limits on which doctors and what kind of therapy and treatment a member may have and receive coverage.
+(Generally speaking, not the medical coverage most people want because it limits options.)

 Malpractice insurance - a professional liability coverage that insures physicians, Lawyers and other specialists against suits alleging their negligence